-Where possible any changes should seek to reduce flood risk to the town, which may include, in the longer term, 'pulling back' inappropriate development from the river corridor / floodplain.
-Effective and well managed sustainable drainage systems (SUDS) should be delivered through the development planning process, and opportunities to retro-fit SUDS should be encouraged where practical.
+The Town Council will seek to encourage changes that seek to reduce flood risk to the town, which may include, in the longer term, 'pulling back' inappropriate development from the river corridor / floodplain.
+The Town Council will seek to encourage the delivery of sustainable drainage systems (SUDS) through the planning process and will encourage the retrofitting of SUDS where practical.